saurabhacellere/flink/docs/dev/custom_serializers.md

 If you use a custom type in your Flink program which cannot be serialized by the Flink type serializer, Flink falls back to using the generic Kryo serializer.
-You may register your own serializer or a serialization system like Google Protobuf or Apache Thrift with Kryo.
+You may register your own serializer or a serialization system like Apache Thrift with Kryo.
 To do that, simply register the type class and the serializer in the `ExecutionConfig` of your Flink program.

+**NOTE:** Before Flink-1.8, we use Kryo to (de)serialize Google protobuf's message and register them with `chill-protobuf`'s serializer.
+From Flink-1.8, we have built-in `ProtobufSerializer`, which means previous configuration and solution would not actually take effect.
+Meanwhile, previously serialized state within savepoint would be migrated to use new `ProtobufSerializer` automatically.

 {% highlight java %}
 final ExecutionEnvironment env = ExecutionEnvironment.getExecutionEnvironment();